ghing/python-chicago/README.md

 Building the data
 -----------------

-This package uses Fabric to generate the CSV files that underly the Python API.
+This package uses [Invoke](http://www.pyinvoke.org/) to generate the data files that underly the Python API.

 ### Cleaning up build files

-    fab clean
+    invoke clean

+### Building the data files

-### Generating precinct to census tract crosswalk CSVs
+This includes the precinct to census tract crosswalk CSVs.

-    fab build_precinct_to_tract_crosswalks
+    invoke build